ossd-s24/project-evaluation/Zulip_evaluation.md

 __Are there special skills required to contribute to the project?
 If so, what are they?__ Wide veriety of issues to contribute to (no 1 specific skill required)

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__ Need at least 2 GB of ram
+If so, what are they?__ Need at least 2 GB of RAM